The City of Grove City is a member of the Regional Income Tax Agency (RITA).

-- Lived in Grove City for any part of 2018 and earned income during that period.
+- Lived in Grove City for any part of the year and earned income during that period.
 Earned income includes: wages, self-employment income, farm income, income from rental property you own and pass-through income from partnerships in which you are a partner.

 - Did not live in Grove City for any part of the year and you earned wages in Grove City from which no Grove City tax was withheld.

 - You conducted business in Grove City.
-Conducting business includes: owned rental property in Grove City, operated a farm in Grove City, rented commercial property in Grove City or performed services in Grove City as a sole-proprietor or independent contractor, etc.
+Conducting business includes: owning rental property, operating a farm, renting commercial property or performing services as a sole proprietor or independent contractor, etc. in Grove City.

 You do not need to file a Grove City income tax return if you:

-- Did not live in Grove City for any part of the year, and your only income earned in Grove City was pass-through income from entities filing as partnerships and S-corporations for federal tax purposes.
+- At no time during the year resided in Grove City, and your only income earned in Grove City was pass-through income from entities filing as partnerships and S-corporations for federal tax purposes.
 The entity generating the pass-through Grove City income, however, must file.